neovim/doc/README.md

 Generates doc and reports for neovim.

-Serves them at www.neovim.io/doc/user/ afterwards.
+Docs are published at www.neovim.io/doc/user/ afterwards.